saa-ts-dacs/dacs/part_I/chapter_2/7_administrative_biographical_history.md

 ##### Administrative History of Corporate Bodies

-**2.7.22** Give information relevant to the understanding of the creator’s functions, activities, and relations with other corporate bodies, applying rules 2.7.23 to 2.7.33 as necessary.
+**2.7.22** Give information relevant to the understanding of the creator's functions, activities, and relations with other corporate bodies, applying rules 2.7.23 to 2.7.33 as necessary.

 The American Missionary Association was established in 1846 as an interdenominational missionary society devoted to abolitionist principles.
 From its beginning, the major support for the Association came from Congregationalists, but it also received support from Wesleyan Methodists, Free Presbyterians, and Free Will Baptists.
 In 1865 it became the official agency of the Congregational churches for conducting educational work among the freedmen.
 Support from other denominations gradually declined until the Association became exclusively a Congregational organization.

 _Administrative history for the_ American Missionary Association records

-**2.7.23** At the beginning of the administrative history, provide a brief summary of the most relevant aspects of the corporate body’s existence.
+**2.7.23** At the beginning of the administrative history, provide a brief summary of the most relevant aspects of the corporate body's existence.
 Including name, dates of existence, main functions or activities, and geographic location.

 The Goldband Recording Corporation of Lake Charles, La., has played a key role in documenting and shaping musical traditions, tastes, and trends, both regionally and on an international level since 1944.

 _Administrative history for the_ Goldband Recording Corporation records

-A. P. Watt and Company of London, England, was the world’s first literary agency and, for thirty years after its founding in the early 1880s, was the largest in the world.
+A. P. Watt and Company of London, England, was the world's first literary agency and, for thirty years after its founding in the early 1880s, was the largest in the world.

 _Administrative history for the_ A. P. Watt and Company records